uqlibrary/fez-frontend/README.md

 Code coverage for TypeScript files is generated in the same way as for JavaScript files from `jest` and `playwright` tests.
 However, a known `nyc` [bug](https://github.com/istanbuljs/nyc/issues/1302#issuecomment-961455318) may cause issues during the
 coverage report merging step of the deployment process.
 As a workaround, ensure full coverage is achieved by either `jest` or `playwright` tests and add the file to the ignore list for the other tool in `package.json`.
-See the example for the `reducers/actions.ts` file.

 ### Webpack